Countly/countly-sdk-documentation/java/current.md

     <span class="wysiwyg-font-size-large"><strong>Minimum Countly SDK Version</strong></span>
   </p>
   <p>
-    This feature is only supported by the minimum SDK version 20.11.2.
+    The minimum SDK version requirement for this feature is 20.11.2.
   </p>
 </div>
 <p>
-  Java SDK provides a special mode called 'Backend Mode'.
-It is useful when users have data stored in a file or database and want to send this data directly to the server without storing locally.&nbsp;During this mode, users may be able to record and send data to the server without storing it in local storage, using a few specific methods provided by SDK.
+  Java SDK provides a special mode to transfer data to Countly Servers, called the 'Backend Mode'.
+It is useful when users have their data stored in one data store and want to transfer this data directly to the servers without storing it persistently beforehand.&nbsp;With the help of this mode, users are able to record and send data to their server without storing it locally.
 </p>
 <p>
-  <strong>Note:</strong> If this mode is enabled, SDK enters into a special mode
+  <strong>Note:</strong> When this mode is enabled, SDK enters into a special mode
   where all features (Sessions, Events, Views, Crash, User properties, Consents) will stop working.
-SDK keeps data recorded during this mode in volatile memory.
-  On closing the application, data will be lost.
+SDK keeps the data recorded during this mode in volatile memory and when the application is closed the data will be lost.
 </p>
 <h3>Enabling Backend Mode</h3>
 <p>
-  Create a config class and call <code class="java">enableBackendMode</code>on this object and pass it to the <code>init</code> method.
+  To enable Backend Mode you should create a config class and call
+  <code class="java">enableBackendMode</code>on this object, and later you should
+  pass it to the <code>init</code> method.
 </p>
 <pre><code class="java">Config config = new Config("http://YOUR.SERVER.COM", "YOUR_APP_KEY")
                 .enableBackendMode()<br>                .setRequestQueueMaxSize(<span>500</span>)